jfajardo5/goggle/README.md

 Goggle

 A quick CLI google search link generator.
-Speed up your research by creating google query links right in your terminal.
+This app will open your browser at the google search results page you query.

 This was built for my personal use, but others might find it useful as well.